After 2016, we all needed a win. Here were some of the good news stories you clicked on the most…

 It’s called Walthamstow Wetlands, and you’ll never guess where it is…

-15. …and we’re getting a huge new music festival too
+15. …and we’re getting a huge new music festival in London, too

 16. Hamilton finally arrived in London